chegeeh/Side-pic-signup-page/README.md

 # Side-pic-signup-page
 This is a signup page create with material ui and react js.
 Feel free to learn one or two things then customize

-this is how it looks after the implememntation. used random unsplashed photos
+this is how it looks after the implememntation.
+Changes the photo on page load used random unsplashed photos

 ![Screenshot_2021-09-05_23_35_19](https://user-images.githubusercontent.com/41311815/132597319-eac18504-b0ac-4b07-9210-fe8a559751ab.png)